AcaciusShun/astrowind/src/pages/terms.md

 ## Contact Us

-If you have any questions about these Terms and Conditions, You can contact us:
+If you have any questions about these Terms and Conditions, you can contact us:

-- By email: somecoolemail@domain.com
+- By email: contact@somincola.com
+- By mail: 30 N Gould St Ste N, Sheridan, WY 82801 US
+- Business hours: Monday - Friday: 9:00 AM - 5:00 PM (MST)